segmentio/segment-docs/src/privacy/user-deletion-and-suppression.md

 ## Overview

-All deletion and suppression actions in Segment are asynchronous, and categorized as Regulations.
+All deletion and suppression actions in Segment are asynchronous and categorized as Regulations.
 Regulations are requests to Segment to control your data flow.
 You can issue Regulations from your Segment Workspace, in Settings > End User Privacy

 With Regulations, you can issue a single request to delete and suppress data about a user by `userId`.
 Segment scopes Regulations to your workspace, and targets all sources within the workspace.